Here you are, searching for how to be a great manager.

 #1.
 Embody The Company’s Culture

-To be a great manager, it’s important you fit the company’s culture.
+To be a great manager within a certain organization, it’s important you fit that organization’s culture.

 Managers who fit the culture and buy into the vision are congruent with their words, actions, and body language.